angular/angular/aio/content/guide/bootstrapping.md

 or pipe when the referenced class is declared in this module or the class was imported from another module.

-You don't have any services to provide yet.
-But you will create some before long and you may choose to provide many of them here.

 {@a bootstrap-array}

 ## The `providers` array